mdalomgeer/mdalomgeer.github.io/index.md

 I am trained as a health informatics researcher working at the intersection of computational methods and patient-centered applications.
 My research integrates methodological and empirical inquiry, with a focus on language-driven AI systems in healthcare.

-[1].
-Methodological: Advancing informatics and computational methods for analyzing and integrating heterogeneous health data.
-This includes large language models, LLMs as a Judge for systematic evaluation, agentic AI pipelines, and explainable approaches for assessing safety, quality, and alignment in health-related AI systems.
+[1] Methodological: Advancing informatics and computational methods for analyzing and integrating heterogeneous health data.
+This includes large language models, LLMs as a Judge for systematic evaluation, agentic AI pipelines, and explainable approaches for assessing safety, quality, and alignment in health-related AI systems;

-[2].
-Empirical: Applying data-driven methods to generate empirical evidence that informs clinical practice, patient care, and population health.
-My work evaluates AI-generated health information for readability, trust, emotional support, and decision support, with comparisons to human-generated content in real-world settings.
+[2] Empirical: Applying data-driven methods to generate empirical evidence that informs clinical practice, patient care, and population health.
+My work evaluates AI-generated health information for readability, trust, emotional support, and decision support, with comparisons to human-generated content in real-world settings;

-[3].
-Translational: Designing, implementing, and evaluating health information technologies and digital interventions that support health knowledge, patient self-management, and coordination among patients, clinicians, and healthcare stakeholders.
+[3] Translational: Designing, implementing, and evaluating health information technologies and digital interventions that support health knowledge, patient self-management, and coordination among patients, clinicians, and healthcare stakeholders.

 ## Typography